-Every industry use lots of jargon and acronyms it can feel alienating and really confusing, this is a more comprehensive (than my previous one) business glossary of popular retail and wholesale terms that you can print and keep handy by your desk, pin for later or bookmark for reference.
+Every industry uses lots of jargon and acronyms which can feel alienating and really confusing.
+This is a more comprehensive (than my previous one) business glossary of popular retail and wholesale words that you can print and keep handy by your desk, pin for later or bookmark for reference.

 Pricing, Shipping and Terms